Understanding Erectile Dysfunction

 While the trend is to limit these surgeries, they are sometimes necessary.
 Know what to expect.

 by Mel Van De Graaff

 Yes, getting rid of the disease is primary, but keep an eye toward life after treatment.

 Research suggests prostate cancer is deadlier and more likely to reoccur among smokers.

 by Anna Herod

 Stress can compromise your immunity and increase the risk of relapse after prostate cancer.

 We All Have a Lot to Learn About Prostate Health

-Arm yourself with the facts, dispel the myths and work with a doctor to avoid prostate cancer.
+Arm yourself with the facts, dispel the myths and work with a doctor to avoid cancer.